New York Radical Women

 New York Radical Women (NYRW) was an early second-wave radical feminist group that existed from 1967 to 1969.
 They drew nationwide media attention when they unfurled a banner inside the 1968 Miss America pageant displaying the words "Women's Liberation".

 Origins

+We take the woman’s side in everything.
+We ask not if something is “reformist”, “radical”, “revolutionary”, or “moral.”
+We ask: is it good for women or bad for women?